 In this tutorial, we are going to address the differences between

 viewDidLayoutSubviews.
-By the end of the tutorial, we hope that you will have a better understanding than before and be able to effectively use the method mentioned.
+By the end of the tutorial, we hope that you will have a better understanding of the view controller lifecycle than before and be able to effectively use the method mentioned.

 I’ll try to use many different ways to explain the methods as sometimes a statement could hardly be understood which is a true struggle that most of us understands.
 You may see a repetition of explanation which I will try to paraphrase using different words to help you understand it from different angle.